Frequently Asked Questions

 Can I be accepted directly into the Ph.D. program?

 Students with a master’s degree in economics will be considered for admission directly into the Ph.D. program.
 In addition, qualified students with only a bachelor’s degree can be considered for admission directly into the Ph.D. program.
-Usually, however, this requires very strong undergraduate performance with an economics major and considerable mathematics training.
-Students who do not have this background but are interested in pursuing a Ph.D. will usually only be considered for admission into the master’s program, though with the expectation that they will later apply for admission to the Ph.D. program.
+Successful applicants usually have a very strong undergraduate performance and considerable economics and mathematics training.

 What amount of math training do I need?